FMF Certification

 Requirements for certification

-Protocol for assessment
+Protocol for images

 - The gestational period must be 11 to 13 weeks and six days.